 - keeps coming back

-- becomes more painful and red – this may be a sign of an infection
+- bleeds or becomes more painful and red – this may be a sign of an infection

 Although most mouth ulcers are harmless, a long-lasting mouth ulcer is sometimes a sign of mouth cancer.
 It's best to get it checked.